TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Results

 In Appendix~\ref{appendix:reward_analysis}, we show that TensorRL consistently enhances RL-agent trainability, yielding higher accumulated rewards than baselines.
 As problem size increases, in Appendix~\ref{appendix:success_analysis}, TensorRL maintains a success probability of up to 50\%, while other methods rarely exceed 1\%.
-These results demonstrate both the versatility and strong performance of our approach across diverse quantum systems.
 Additional experiments on 8- and 10-qubit $\chtwoo$ are reported in Appendix.~\ref{appendix:further_analysis}, which confirm the advantage of TensorRL-QAS in gate count, circuit depth, and accuracy.
-Fig.~\ref{fig:cpu_run} illustrates that TensorRL-QAS converges to chemical accuracy up to 8-qubit on a CPU with better training time than CRLQAS and vanilla RL, enabling practical QAS on CPU.
-Finally, in Appendix.~\ref{appendix:scalability_beyond_twelve} we show that with TensorRL (fixed) we can find a good approximation to the ground energy of the transverse field Ising model up to 20-qubits.
+Fig.~\ref{fig:cpu_run} illustrates that TensorRL-QAS converges to chemical accuracy up to 8-qubit on a CPU with better training time than CRLQAS and vanilla RL, enabling practical QAS on a CPU.
+Finally, in Appendix.~\ref{appendix:scalability_beyond_twelve} we show that with TensorRL (fixed) we can find a good approximation to the ground energy of the transverse field Ising model up to 20-qubit.
+These results demonstrate both the versatility and strong performance of our approach across diverse quantum systems. {We further analyze the agent's refinement on tensor network initialization as a function of DMRG bond dimension, with results provided in Appendix Table~\ref{appndx:TensorRL_qas_scaling_analysis}.
+This scaling analysis demonstrates that TensorRL offers diminishing improvements as DMRG approaches chemical accuracy, highlighting that the principal advantage of TensorRL-QAS emerges in regimes where classical tensor methods become intractable.}